Lactobacillus vaccine: Intrauterine infections during pregnancy

-Formulation
+Formulations

 Each ampoule of Gynatren contains at least 7e9 inactivated microorganisms of eight Lactobacillus strains in approximately equal amounts (8.75e8 microorganisms per strain).
 Three strains belong to the species L. vaginalis, three strains to L. rhamnosus, one strain to L. fermentum and one to L. salivarius.
 The eight specific aberrant polymorphous Lactobacillus strains have been deposited at the Westerdijk Institute (Centraalbureau voor Schimmelcultures) in 1977 under the strain numbers CBS 465.77 to CBS 472.77.
 Inactivated material from the eight strains is mixed and diluted with physiological sodium chloride solution.
 Phenol is added as a preservative.
 The vaccine usually has a total nitrogen content of 3.68 mg in 100 ml solution (based on the dry material, using the Kjeldahl method).
 Using the conversion factor of 6.25 to convert nitrogen concentration to protein concentration, this means that there is on average 0.115 mg bacterial proteins in each ampoule of 0.5 ml.

 Gynevac is composed of five specific aberrant polymorphous Lactobacillus strains, four belonging to the species L. fermentum and one to the species L. reuteri.
 The further ingredients are formaldehyde and sodium ethylmercuric thiosalicylate (Thiomersal) as preservatives and sodium chloride solution as a diluent.
 Each ampoule of 1 ml contains between 0.08 mg and 0.32 mg bacterial proteins.
+Another brand name of Gynevac is FemiVac.
+The vaccine is made by AmVac.